-Kachi is a mixed salar predominantly consisting of clastic sediments, with a very limited surficial salt layer (maximum several metres).
-The sediments are predominantly intercalated sands, silts and clays, which constitute a leaky aquifer, with the entire sequence of sediments potentially contributing brine flow to wells.
-Higher brine flows are obtained from intervals with high sand content (Unit B) and higher permeability, with the brine grades generally comparable between geological units based on the diamond drill sampling.
-Despite small scale variability in the sedimentation the three hydrostratigraphic units show relatively consistent porosity characteristics, based on the geophysical logging and laboratory porosity analyses.
+The recent drilling program has involved two locations, K21D38 (K21) located south of the central resource area on the ignimbrite and K22D39 (K22) located north of the central resource area that have revealed different stratigraphic profiles to that observed within the central resource area.
+The column is predominantly coarser grained and devoid of the common intercalated fine-grained material common in the central resource area.
+This indicates that there is a relatively rapid transition of depositional regime moving away from the basin centre.
+Figure 7 shows the geophysical log for K21D38.
+The central resource area of Kachi is a mixed salar predominantly consisting of clastic sediments, with a very limited surficial salt layer (maximum several metres).
+The sediments are predominantly intercalated sands, silts and clays, which constitute a leaky / confined aquifer in the core of salar.
+Higher brine flows are obtained from intervals with high sand content (Unit B) and higher permeability.
+Brine grades generally increase with depth although the range between geological units is not large based on the diamond drill sampling.
+Recent pumping test from installed production test bores are providing more consistent results.
+Despite small scale variability in the sedimentation the three hydro-stratigraphic units show relatively consistent porosity characteristics, based on the geophysical logging and laboratory porosity analyses.